gdanov/annotate/README.md

 (check M {:name :Billy})
 ;; {:name (not (instance?
 String :Billy))}
 ```
-The [Keyword](http://roomkey.github.io/annotate/annotate.types.html#var-Keyword) type is defined in [annotate.types](http://roomkey.github.io/annotate/annotate.types.html), and references clojure.lang.Keyword.
-The `String` type is a reference to `java.lang.String`, and is automatically imported in all Clojure code.

 Notice that the empty map is valid for this type, but a map whose values are Clojure keywords, are not.
 Also, the error that is returned is a Clojure data structure.